"Alexa, ask Roborock to clean my bedroom"

 Now we have to add an action, and here is where we're going to tell Alexa to invoke our script.
 Tap on the plus icon and choose "Control scene".

-Here you’ll find a list of scripts exposed by Home Assistant.
-You just have to pick the one you want, I named my script “Clean the hallway”.
-I also added another step where Alexa will confirm my command by saying “Ok, cleaning the hallway”.
-Here’s how the final routine looks like:
+Here you'll find a list of scripts exposed by Home Assistant.
+You just have to pick the one you want.
+I named my script "Clean the hallway", so I picked this one from the list.
+I also added another step where Alexa will confirm my command by saying "Ok, cleaning the hallway".
+Here's how the final routine looks like: